A PPC Optimization Checklist for the B2B Marketer

 One of the key responsibilities of a search marketing agency is in staying up to date on enhancements, features, and new functionality associated with the search engine marketing space.
-Fortunately, Google has made this a bit easier AdWords professionals in setting up a dedicated page which highlights changes and enhancements by month, with references to help center articles and the announcements themselves.
+Fortunately, Google has made this a bit easier for Google Ads professionals by setting up a dedicated page that highlights changes and enhancements by month, with references to help center articles and the announcements themselves.

 Monitoring updates, testing new features, and regularly examining and optimizing tactics are all key components of a successful search engine marketing strategy – however, sometimes we need to go back to the basics and make sure we are utilizing the tried and true best practices.